Welcome to the website for Carmine Galasso's research group!

 Much of our group's research falls under EPICentre, a UCL research center focused on dynamic multidisciplinary research to improve the resilience of the society, the built environment and communities to natural hazards.
 We also collaborate very closely with the UCL's Institute for Risk and Disaster Reduction (IRDR).

-8 September 2019: Several members of the research group will give presentations on their research at the XVIII Convegno Nazionale Associazione Nazionale Italiana di Ingegneria Sismica (ANIDIS) – L'Ingegneria Sismica in Italia, Ascoli Piceno, Italy, September, 15-19, 2019; and the Society for Earthquake and Civil Engineering Dynamics (SECED) 2019 Conference: Earthquake Risk and Engineering Towards a Resilient World, Greenwich, UK, September 9-10, 2019.
+20 September 2019: Several members of the research group have given presentations on their research at the XVIII Convegno Nazionale Associazione Nazionale Italiana di Ingegneria Sismica (ANIDIS) – L'Ingegneria Sismica in Italia, Ascoli Piceno, Italy, September, 15-19, 2019; and the Society for Earthquake and Civil Engineering Dynamics (SECED) 2019 Conference: Earthquake Risk and Engineering Towards a Resilient World, Greenwich, UK, September 9-10, 2019.
 Details associated with those presentations are available on the Research Outputs > Conference Proceedings/Abstracts page.

 6 September 2019: Congratulations to Earthquake Engineering with Disaster Management MSc students Alexandros Tsantoulis and Matthias Fuentes for having received the 2019 EPICentre Best Poster Award (1st and 2nd place respectively) for their final MSc Research Projects.
 Alexandros worked on ‘A Framework for Seismic Resilience Assessment of RC Building Portfolios’, supervised by Dr Carmine Galasso and Dr Fabio Freddi; Matthias worked on ‘Impact of Directivity-Induced Pulse-Like Ground Motions on Building-portfolio Seismic Loss’, supervised by Dr Carmine Galasso and Dr Roberto Gentile.
 Students were evaluated on different criteria (visual appeal, contents, presentation and Q&A) by a panel composed by Dr Alexandra Tsioulou (Willis Tower Watson, UK), Mr Paolo Perugini (ARUP, UK), and Dr Karim Tarbali (Politecnico di Milano, Italy).